EXLN 201

 Course Description

-This course aims to prepare students to apply for and engage in career-related experiences through the lens of reflective learning.
-Students are introduced to tools and pedagogy that will support goal setting and readiness for taking their next step along their career journey.
-Students participate in a series of personal reflective analyses to uncover their strengths and define their interests in order to have a meaningful career preparatory experience.
-Students gain individualized support through the process of finding an experiential learning opportunity that is right for them.
-Experiential learning fosters, among other things, civic engagement, personal growth, and leadership skills -- all key components of a liberal arts education.
-Ultimately, students build career knowledge in their area of interest and develop the agency to move confidently toward (or away from) a career field.
-After completing this course, students who complete an off-campus internship or comparable experience are invited to participate in EXLN 301(Telling Your Experiential Learning Story), where they will articulate the narrative of their experience through a showcase ePortfolio and become strong self-advocates, a skill that will benefit them in college and beyond.
+This course aims to prepare students to apply for and engage in an internship or other career-related experience while practicing reflective learning.
+Students will be instructed on using tools and strategies to support goal setting and readiness for taking the next step along their career journey.
+Students will participate in reflective analysis to uncover their strengths and define their interests in order to have a meaningful career preparatory experience.
+Students will gain individualized support through the process of identifying and applying for an internship or comparable opportunity that is right for them.
+Ultimately, students will build career knowledge in their area of interest and develop the agency to move confidently toward (or away from) a career field.
+After completing this course, students who complete an approved experience (internship, summer research, community-based learning, or study abroad) are invited to participate in EXLN 301 (Telling your Experiential Learning Story), where they will articulate the narrative of their experience through a showcase ePortfolio and become strong self-advocates, a skill that will benefit them in college and beyond.

 Career